Smooth profinite groups, I: geometrizing Kummer theory: Cyclothymic profinite groups and -smoothness

-Theorems B, C, and D deal with $(n,1)$-smoothness.
-This flexible notion, involving algebraic geometry in characteristic $p$, is less elementary than $(n,1)$-cyclotomic pairs.
-Nonetheless, it turns out to be equivalent to a much simpler notion, thought of as "a profinite group $G$, with a moving cyclotomic character".
-We call these \textit{cyclothymic} profinite groups.
-We warn the reader, not to take this denomination too seriously.
-Indeed, in the sequel, we will stick to the name "$(n,1)$-smooth", and use the property below in proofs only, especially for the second statement of Theorem D.\\ \begin{defi}(Cyclothymic profinite group.) \\ Let $n\geq 1$, $e\in \mathbb{N}^{\ast}\cup \{\infty\}$ and let $G$ be a profinite group.\\ We say that $G$ is $(n,e)$-cyclothymic if the following holds.\\ Let $L$ be an $(\F_p,G)$-module, of dimension one as an $\F_p$-vector space. \\Consider a finite collection of open subgroups of $G$.\\ For each $i=1,\ldots,N$, let be a cohomology class.
-Write $C:=(c_1,\ldots,c_N)$. \\Then, there exists a lift of $L$, to a $(\Z/p^{1+e},G)$-module $L_{1+e}[C]$, free of rank one as a $\Z/p^{1+e}$-module, such that, for each $i=1,\ldots,N$, the class $c_i$ lifts through The integer $e$ is called the depth of the cyclothymic group $G$. \end{defi} \begin{rem} The point, in this definition, is that $L_{1+e}[C]$ \textit{depends} on $C$. \end{rem} \begin{rem} In this definition, we can assume without loss of generality that $L=\F_p$ has the trivial action of $G$.
+The following notion is to be thought as a smooth profinite group $G$, with a moving cyclotomic character.
+It makes sense in arbitrary depth $e \geq 1$, but for simplicity, we assume $e=1$ throughout.

+\begin{defi}(Cyclothymic profinite group.) \\ Let $n\geq 1$, and let $G$ be a profinite group.\\ We say that $G$ is $(n,1)$-cyclothymic if the following holds.\\ Let $L$ be an $(\F_p,G)$-module, of dimension one as an $\F_p$-vector space. \\Consider a finite collection of open subgroups of $G$ and for each $i=1,\ldots,N$, let $c_i \in H^n(H_i,L)$ be a cohomology class.
+Set $C:=(c_1,\ldots,c_N)$. \\Then, there exists a lift of $L$, to a $(\Z/p^2,G)$-module $L_2[C]$, free of rank one as a $\Z/p^2$-module, such that, for each $i=1,\ldots,N$, the class $c_i$ lifts through \end{defi} \begin{rem} The point here is that $L_2[C]$ \textit{depends} on $C$. \end{rem}

+\begin{rem} In the definition, we can assume w.l.o.g. that $L=\F_p$ has the trivial action of $G$.
 Indeed, let $G_L \subset G$ be the kernel of the action on $L$.
-Its index divides $p-1$, which is prime-to-$p$.
-We are then free to replace $H_i$ by $H_i \cap G_L$-- using a restriction-corestriction argument.
-As a consequence, if $(G,\Z/p^{1+e}(1))$ is an $(n,e)$-cyclotomic pair, then the profinite group $G$ is $(n,e)$-cyclothymic.
-Indeed, as explained above, we can assume w.l.o.g. that $L=\F_p(1)=\F_p$, and set \end{rem}
+As its index it is prime-to-$p$, we may replace $H_i$ by $H_i \cap G_L$-- using a restriction-corestriction argument.
+Working out details is left to the interested reader. \end{rem}